 Krka NP Historical Sights

-Before we continued over the Krka Falls on the wooden footpath, we did a quick tour of the area.
-A small church remains from long before the area was designated a national park of Croatia.
-Museums highlight the culture of the civilizations that once occupied the area, including displays of traditional clothing and tools.
-A Krka restaurant with a prime riverside location looked inviting, but we passed by and began our walk over the Krka Falls.
+Before we continued on the wooden footpath, we did a quick tour of the area.
+A small church remains from long before the site was designated a national park of Croatia.

 Crossing the Top of Krka Waterfalls